Preloader

 Handling Regional Disruptions

-Despite occasional airspace restrictions caused by regional tensions, including the Iran-Israel conflict in early 2025, DXB maintained uninterrupted service thanks to rerouted air traffic corridors and close coordination with air traffic authorities.
-This stability reassured airlines and travelers alike.
+Though the airspace may be limited occasionally due to regional tensions such as the Iran-Israel conflict in early 2025, DXB was able to continue its service with uninterrupted airspace by using rerouted air traffic corridors and close co-ordination with air traffic authorities.
+This security had appeased both the airlines and the travellers.

 Environmental Initiatives